milan-sony/mensturalmate/README.md

 3. Microsoft C++ compiler on windows
 4. Clang for XCode on MacOS

-Check out this <a href = "https://www.javatpoint.com/how-to-run-a-c-program-in-visual-studio-code"> link </a> to learn how to run a C program in Visual Studio Code.
+Check out this <a href = "https://www.javatpoint.com/how-to-run-a-c-program-in-visual-studio-code"> link </a> to know how to run a C program in Visual Studio Code.

 To compile the code